Charm physics: Creation of charm

 In heavy ion collisions, the charm production can be studied via e.g.\ proton lead and lead lead collisions, and in ``fixed target mode".
 These experiments allow to look for signatures of quark gluon plasma - a state the Universe was in shortly after the Big Bang, where quarks and gluons were not confined.
 If quark gluon plasma was produced in heavy ion collisions, the formation of $c\bar{c}$ bound states would be suppressed by a mechanism called ``colour screening".
 The ``fixed-target mode" is specific for LHCb, and this technique uses the experiment's internal gas target: the SMOG (system for measuring the overlap with gas)~\cite{LHCb:2014vhh}.
-Open charm cross-section measurements in such an environment allow to probe the nuclear partonic structure and study the hadronisation in a different regime, while charmonia production (suppression) studies can test the presence of nuclear effects, as well as of a hot nuclear medium.
+Open charm cross-section measurements in such an environment allow to probe the nuclear partonic structure and study the hadronisation in a different regime, while charmonia production (suppression) studies can test the presence of nuclear effects, as well as of a hot nuclear medium~\footnote{A comprehensive study of the effect of medium-induced gluon radiation on the parton splitting function $g \to \bar c c$ in the QCD plasma was performed in~\cite{Attems:2022ubu}.}.
 The SMOG system was initially designed for precise luminosity measurements but was re-designed to allow LHCb to collect data in a fixed-target mode.
 SMOG allows the injection of noble gases such as neon, argon, helium which then are used as a gaseous target system at LHCb.
 Results for charm production in lead neon and proton neon collisions with SMOG can be found in~\cite{LHCb:2022qvj, LHCb:2022cul}. \\